RainbowResort/coppermine/plugins/newsletter/readme.txt

 ====
 * All emails contain an unsubscribe link at the bottom
 * Config: allow guest subscriptions?
 If yes: guests need to opt in, so we'll need a corresponding toggle in the subscriptions table
-* Config: newsletter frequency (to display to users when they sign up), per newsletter category
-* Config: simple or advanced (one newsletter per site or several of them)
 * Config: mails to send per page refresh
 * Subscribe token in template (parsing!)?
 * Display on registration page